tyroprogrammer/learn-react-app/src/tutorial/00-ReactIntroduction.md

 ### Component

 Components are building block of your UI - similar to directives in angular, or modules and widgets in other frameworks.
-Components in React are more or less self sufficient in that they constitutes the presentation (HTML) as well as the behavior (eg. event handlers).
+Components in React are more or less self sufficient in that they constitute the presentation (HTML) as well as the behavior (eg. event handlers).
 They are also composable - meaning we can easily use one component within other component.
 So how do we create a Component?
 There are couple common ways how you can create a React component.

 #### 1. React.Component

-One way to create a React component is to create ES6 `class` and extend `React.Component`.
+One way to create a React component is to create an ES6 `class` and extend `React.Component`.
 Each component created using this method should have a `render` function that returns what the DOM should look like if this component is rendered on the browser.

 ```jsx
 import React from 'react';